-- (1) The DIT decides on the acceptance of the courses offered in the doctoral training.
-The training plan of the Doctoral Program must be reviewed at least every three years. - (2) The instructors of the Doctoral School can only be those instructors and researchers with a scientific degree whom the DIT considers suitable and invites to hold doctoral courses for a given period.
-The professors of the Doctoral School appear in the School's ODT database, and if someone teaches at several doctoral schools, he declares on the ODT data sheet the percentage of which Doctoral School he belongs to. - (3) The publication requirements of the PhD degree include the expectations related to the research work and the expected level of independence.
-Each doctoral student must give at least one professional presentation about his/her research results per year, preferably in a forum in a foreign language.
-The Doctoral School may propose, that, the student attends the most important European conferences related to his/her topic. - (4) Regularly updated public information on the Doctoral School's training plan, subjects and instructors, as well as research directions can be found on the doctoral school's website.
+(1) The DIT decides on the acceptance of the courses offered in the doctoral training.
+The training plan of the Doctoral Program must be reviewed at least every three years.

+(2) The instructors of the doctoral school can only be those instructors and researchers with a scientific degree whom the DIT considers suitable and invites to hold doctoral courses for a given period.
+The professors of the doctoral school appear in the school's ODT database, and if someone teaches at several doctoral schools, he declares on the ODT data sheet the percentage of which doctoral school he belongs to.
+(3) The publication requirements of the PhD degree include the expectations related to the research work and the expected level of independence.
+Each doctoral student must give at least one professional presentation about his research results per year, preferably in a forum in a foreign language.
+Within the financial possibilities of the doctoral school, it also financially supports the student to attend the most important European conferences related to his/her topic.

+(4) Regularly updated public information on the doctoral school's training plan, subjects and instructors, as well as research directions can be found on the doctoral school's website.